DavidFluck/xdpfilter/README.md

 ### xdp-tools

-Similarly, I vendor xdp-tools as a submodule, although that's more out of necessity to provide libxdp, because, at least, the Ubuntu repositories don't seem to have it packaged.
+Similarly, I vendor xdp-tools as a submodule, although that's more out of necessity to provide libxdp, because the Ubuntu repositories don't seem to have it packaged.
 Therefore, building it is required.

 ## The Algorithm
 At first, I explored a few different ways of counting SYN requests and determining how many occurred within a sliding window, such as a ring buffer with a certain number of buckets representing slices of a time period.
 This works fine, but as I explored it further, I became concerned with the amount of space the bookkeeping would require, especially if a bad actor decided to send a large number of packets.